-You name the immunisation and it’s highly likely I have taken it.
+You name the immunisation, and it’s highly likely I have taken it.
 There are standard inoculations that everyone should have regardless if they travel or not: Hepatitis A and B, Polio, and Tetanus.
-Add to this, inoculations for Typhoid and possibly Meningococcal Meningitis if travelling to suspect areas.
-The Rabies immunisations (a set of 3 inoculations) are a source of some contention – because even if you take them and are bitten by a rabid dog, you will still need to urgently seek medical attention anyway.
-It is for this reason I have never been immunised for rabies and instead I make sure I avoid domestic animals in places where rabies is found.
+Add to this, immunisations for Typhoid and possibly Meningococcal Meningitis if travelling to suspect areas.
+The Rabies immunisations (a set of 3 vaccinations) are a source of some contention – because even if you take them and are bitten by a rabid dog, you will still need to seek medical attention anyway urgently.
+It is, for this reason, I have never been immunised for rabies, and instead, I make sure I avoid domestic animals in places where the disease is found.

-In my early days of travel I used to methodically take malaria medication.
+In my early days of travel, I used to take malaria medication methodically.
 However, I stopped this in 2011 due to the side-effects.
-Despite the years I have spent in malarial areas and without taking medication, I’ve never once succumbed to this illness.
-I take precautions such as: putting on mosquito repellent either on me, using an electronic mosquito repellent in a room, or wearing long sleeve shirts and long pants at dusk and at night.
+Despite the years, I have spent in malarial areas, and without taking medication, I’ve never once succumbed to this illness.
+I take precautions such as: putting on mosquito repellent on me, using an electronic mosquito repellent in a room or wearing long sleeve shirts and long pants at dusk and night.
 Note, this should not be a recommendation for you not to take malaria medication, but the side-effects were too much for me, plus when I am in a malaria country I’m always near to a hospital, so I stopped taking them.
 You should consult a qualified medical practitioner to discuss whether you should take such medication.

 Try to obtain your medication from your home country for medications may change in name and availability in different countries.
-It is important that you bring any vital medication with you in your carry-on baggage on a plane.
-If your luggage is delayed and you miss a dose, that could cause you major problems.
-Also, bring a medical certificate from your qualified medical practitioner (and carry an extra copy as well) in case you are questioned by authorities at customs or other places.
-You need a medical kit and mine contains the following: different sized bandages, antiseptic cream, paracetamol, general antibiotic, two types of anti-diarrhoea medication (one a “stopper” when problems arise, and a specific antibiotic if problems persist), sore throat gargle, small scissors, tweezers and any specific your qualified medical practitioner deems necessary.
+You must bring any vital medicines with you in your carry-on baggage on a plane.
+If your luggage is delayed and you miss a dose, that could cause you significant problems.
+Also, bring a medical certificate from your qualified medical practitioner (and carry an extra copy as well) in case authorities question you at customs or other places.
+You need a medical kit, and mine contains the following: different sized bandages, antiseptic cream, paracetamol, general antibiotic, two types of anti-diarrhoea medication (one a “stopper” when problems arise, and a specific antibiotic if problems persist), sore throat gargle, small scissors, tweezers and any specific your qualified medical practitioner deems necessary.

-If you are feeling ill and require medical attention, I would recommend contacting your local embassy, they should be able to provide you with a list of recommended medical providers.
-When I caught the potentially life-threatening scrub typhus in South East Asia, I contacted the local Australian Embassy and they directed me to an excellent medical centre.Read more: Travel Packing List
+If you are feeling ill and require medical attention, I would recommend contacting your local Embassy.
+They should be able to provide you with a list of approved medical providers.
+When I caught the potentially life-threatening scrub typhus in South East Asia, I contacted the local Australian Embassy, and they directed me to an excellent medical centre.Read more: Travel Packing List

 I use World Nomads travel insurance.
 Why?
-Two reasons: first they are one of the only providers that allow travellers to purchase insurance whilst already on the road without the need to return to their home country.
+Two reasons: first, they are one of the only providers that allow travellers to purchase insurance while already on the road without the need to return to their home country.
 Second, their claims procedure is very impressive.
 My DSLR fell out of my camera bag and was damaged, and World Nomads paid out my claim even before I paid for the repairs on the camera.
 This fast claims process was repeated on a later claim.
-If you cannot afford travel insurance you cannot afford to travel.
+If you cannot afford travel insurance, you cannot afford to travel.
 World Nomads has my highest recommendation.